css-materials/course-site/content/setup/r/what-is-r/index.md

 {{< tweet 855035652710309890 >}}

-This course could be taught exclusively in Python (as it was in previous incarnations) or a combination of R and Python (as it was in [fall 2016](https://uc-cfss.github.io/fall2016)).
+This course could be taught exclusively in Python (as it was in previous incarnations) or a combination of R and Python.
 From my past experience, I think the best introduction to computer programming focuses on a single language.
 Learning two languages simultaneously is extremely difficult.
 It is better to stick with a single language and syntax.
-My language of preference is R, so that is what I teach here.
 Once you complete this course, you will have the basic skills necessary to learn Python on your own.

-# Acknowledgements
+## Acknowledgements

 * This page is derived in part from ["R vs Python for Data Science: The Winner is …"](http://www.kdnuggets.com/2015/05/r-vs-python-data-science.html).